zak52/CS305_Module_5/README.md

 # Module 5 assignment

 ## Description
-Showing off using the collabration tool of github for CS305 assignment 5
+Basic workout tracker, tracks the exercise, reps and weight that you lifted for any given exercise.

 ## Features
-List the key features of your project.
-For example:
+List the key features of your project
-- Setting up the assignment: Q00-Q04
-- Collaborating with GitHub: Q05-Q11
+- Be able to add exercise
+- Be able to record reps
+- Be able to record the weight you lifted

 ## Installation
 Provide step-by-step instructions on how to install your project.
 For example: